Best Outdoor Electric Grills Review

 George Foreman is the premiere name in indoor and outdoor electric grills, and the GGR50B is no exception.
 In addition to being designed for inside or outside use, this grill includes a sturdy pedestal that saves counter space in the house and makes cooking safer outdoors.

-The sloped cooking surface means that fat and grease drain into an included tray for easy disposal or
+The sloped cooking surface means that fat and grease drain into an included tray for easy disposal or reuse, and all Foreman grills are non-toxic and non-stick, making your cleanup a breeze.
+I’d recommend this for someone who wants a larger indoor grill that they can take outside occasionally.

 - Indoor/outdoor grill